rtCamp/rtMedia/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 3.5
 Tested up to: 3.5
-Stable tag: 2.5.5
+Stable tag: 2.6

 Adds Photos, Music, Videos & Albums to your BuddyPress.
 Supports mobile devices (iPhone/iPad, etc) and automatic audio/video conversion.

 == Description ==

-BuddyPress Media adds Photos, Music, Videos & Albums to your BuddyPress.
-Supports mobile devices (iPhone/iPad, etc) and automatic audio/video conversion.
+BuddyPress Media adds advanced multimedia functionality to your BuddyPress powered social network.
+Users can upload and share photos, music and videos and organise them into albums.

+All uploads are shown and added to the

 = Important =

 BuddyPress Media is now available in **Brazilian Portuguese**, **Spanish** and **Japanese**.
 Translations for German, Italian, French and Dutch are in progress.
 BuddyPress Media includes [full translation support](https://rtcamp.com/tutorials/buddypress-media-translation/).
 Head over to the [translation project](http://rtcamp.com/translate/projects/buddypress-media/) to contribute your translations.
 If you don't see the language of your choice, let us know in the support forum, we'll add it.

-= iOS6 Uploads =

-There's a bug in iOS 6, due to which multiple image uploads won't work.
-It provides all images as image.jpeg which the WordPress uploader (plupload) doesn't like.
-It assumes that it's got duplicate images and will upload just one.

 = Features =